Deferred? Write a letter of continued interest and choose your EDII school!

 Dear Roger,

 Right now we’re strangers, but that will inevitably change in the not-too-distant future.
-In truth, now that I know of your existence, I’m genuinely eager to get to know you.
+Now that I know of your existence, I’m genuinely eager to meet you.
 I guess there is no time like the present, so I’ll take the first leap and introduce myself.

 I’m from a small town outside of Seattle called Bellingham.
 It’s a nice place to grow up—towering trees, a view of the Puget Sound, and a park in every subdivision that starts with the same letter as each of the streets (Butterfly Park in the B-neighborhood isn’t known for its butterflies).
 Anyway, if you stare long enough at the sound, you may see an Orca—or at least that’s what I’m told.